-The Llano County Jail is a 54 bed jail in the city of Llano, Llano County, Texas.
-You can call them 24 hours a day for inmate information at 325-247-5767.
+Llano County Jail is a 54-bed jail located in Llano, Llano County, Texas.
+For inmate information, you can call them at any time at 325-247-5767.

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Texas State Prison System or the Federal Bureau of Prisons.
+Those sentenced to less than one year will serve their time at this jail.
+Inmates with longer sentences are transferred to either the Texas State Prison System or the Federal Bureau of Prisons.

-This page provides information on how to search for an inmate in the official jail roster, or by calling the facility at 325-247-5767, directions to the facility, and inmate services such as the visitation schedule and policies, funding an inmate's account, mailing them a letter, receiving phone calls from an inmate, voicemail, emailing and texting, tablet rentals, bail bond instructions, and commissary purchases.
+This page provides information on inmate services such as the visitation schedule, funding an inmate's account, sending mail, receiving phone calls, voicemail, email and texting, tablet rentals, bail bond instructions, and commissary purchases.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Llano County Jail at 325-247-5767 to get it.
+It is helpful to save the inmate’s jail ID or booking number for correspondence.
+If you cannot locate it online, you can call Llano County Jail at 325-247-5767 for assistance.

 Phone: 325-247-5767